JohnnyR2003/GomokuRoyale/README.md

 # Mobile Gomoku Royale (for Android)

 Welcome to **Mobile Gomoku Royale**, a captivating mobile version of the classic Gomoku game.
-This application brings the timeless strategy game to your fingertips, allowing you to sharpen your skills against AI opponents.
+This application brings the timeless strategy game to your fingertips, allowing you to sharpen your skills against opponents on the same device.

 ## Features